fbpx

 masterclasses

 Soloists normally perform in at least six masterclasses in their solo disciplines and four masterclasses in their assigned chamber music groups.
-Junior Students normally perform in at least three masterclasses or private coaching sessions in their respective disciplines and four masterclasses in their assigned chamber music groups.
+When possible, Junior Students will perform in at least two masterclasses or private coaching sessions; they may also be assigned to a chamber music group at the Academy’s discretion.

 Chamber Music